tdgeorge/calendar/calendar-web/README.md

 - API keys and client IDs are served to the frontend (this is normal for web applications)
 - Never expose Client Secrets in frontend code
+- **Important**: The `start-server.sh` file is ignored by git to prevent accidentally committing credentials
+- Use `start-server-example.sh` as a template and create your own `start-server.sh`
 - Consider implementing proper CORS policies for production
 - Use HTTPS in production environments
 - Regularly rotate API keys and OAuth credentials